Superbridge

 {

-When an endpoint accepts a chain parameter, you can use any of the three identifier types.
-For example, the Routes endpoint accepts both fromChainId/toChainId and fromChainKey/toChainKey.
+When an endpoint accepts a chain identifier, you can use any of the three identifier types.
+For example, the Routes endpoint accepts any of fromChainId/toChainId, fromChainKey/toChainKey or fromChainUid/toChainUid.